hughobrien/psu-constitution/README.md

 2. Representation of Student Body

-	1. While it is the role of ULSU to represent all students, both bodies shall recognise the PSU as the primary body for Postgraduate Students internally and externally.
+	1. While it is the role of ULSU to represent all students, both bodies shall recognise the PSU as the primary body for postgraduate students internally and externally.

-	2. As such, PSU shall have the leading responsibility in all matters relating to Postgraduate Students.
+	2. As such, PSU shall have the leading responsibility in all matters relating to postgraduate students.

 	3. On matters relating to all students, both bodies shall cooperate in working for the interests and needs of all students.